 - read the answers & explanations carefully after doing the sample tests.
 You should do this even if your answer was correct in the first place.

 - try to re-frame each question to suite the other 3 incorrect options.
 This can be mentally done after you have completed a sample test.
 This way you will be potentially doing 4 questions instead of only 1 question.

 Whew!
 That was lot.
-Let us do some questions.
+Let us do some sample questions.
 Er…I mean let me answer some Frequently Asked Questions (FAQ).

-If you are looking for the top sources for paid questions, then you you can look review and comparison of Top PMP Mock Tests.
+If you are looking for the top sources for paid questions, then you you can look review and comparison of Top PMP Mock Tests

 Over To You

 How many questions do you intend to do?
 Which sources are you using?
 Are you satisfied with your preparation level?